barolab/foobar-infra/docs/challenge.md

 3. The `foobar-api` needs a TLS certificate to boot
 4. We need the Kubernetes manifests for the `foobar-api` on Flux

-We won't necessarily try to have a valid TLS certificate or push it on a PVC right now.
+We won't necessarily try to have a valid TLS certificate.

 ### The Docker image